Trewaters/SifuTrewaters/practice/signIn_2023.md

 ~"Do the best you can until you know better.
 Then when you know better, do better."
 -- by Maya Angelou

+# Friday, 2023-09-01 13:32:08

+We are in Sprint 2 now.
+Technically we started with Sprint 0, so this feels like my 3rd sprint but it is only our 2nd official one.
+Plus we still don't have all the ceremonies started.
+Lots of us are learning as we go.
+Our Scrum master is experience but others in the group are also doing their jobs for the first time.
+I still enjoy waking up every day to work.
+With all my enthusiasm I am trying not to over work.
+The work they pay me to do is so inspiring that I could code from morning until night but I also have life going on around me.
+Work isn't the only thing I do.
+I am a father, husband and healer.
+There is so much I have to balance in order to satisfy all the demands of my life.
+I don't mind the responsibility but in order to succeed I must find balance.
+Each day isn't perfectly balanced, but I am trying.

+I share this journal to be a role model for others.
+I know there are few black people in the software development field.
+I'm usually one of the few black folks in the developer meetups I attend.
+It would have helped me in college or earlier to know that more people like myself were developers.
+I was doing graphic animations with my friends Garret and Jeff in 1992 at CSU computer lab.
+That was fun for me.
+We were animating a space ship and it would take all night to render.
+I also used computers a ton back in the 80's.
+I was the only kid I knew with a Commodore 128 in 1984.

+It took a long time to find a job as a software developer.
+It took many hours of working hard for no money.
+Early mornings of coding and late nights in San Francisco at tech meetups.
+Now I am still learning.
+The work I did before this job prepared me to get started but there is more to learn.
+Being a developer is more than the code.
+I am now having to learn how to scrum.
+That isn't something I practiced before this job.
+I heard about it but never dived deep into it... until now.

+~"The only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle."
+-- by Steve Jobs